Near-Optimal Parallel Approximate Counting via Sampling: Abstract

 \section{Abstract}

 The computational equivalence between approximate counting and sampling is well established for polynomial-time algorithms.
-The most efficient general reduction from counting to sampling is achieved via simulated annealing, where the counting problem is formulated in terms of estimating the ratio $Q={Z(\betamax)}/{Z(\betamin)}$ between partition functions $Z(\beta)=\sum_{x\in \Omega} \exp(\beta H(x))$ of Gibbs distributions $\mu_\beta$ over $\Omega$ with Hamiltonian $H$, given access to a sampling oracle that produces samples from $\mu_\beta$ for $\beta \in [\betamin, \betamax]$.

-The best bound achieved by known annealing algorithms with relative error $\eps$ is $O(q \log h / \eps^2)$, where $q, h$ are parameters which respectively bound $\ln Q$ and $H$.
+The most efficient general reduction from counting to sampling is based on simulated annealing.
+In this approach, the counting problem is formulated as estimating the ratio $Q={Z(\betamax)}/{Z(\betamin)}$ between partition functions $Z(\beta)=\sum_{x\in \Omega} \exp(\beta H(x))$ of Gibbs distributions $\mu_\beta$ over $\Omega$ with Hamiltonian $H$, given access to a sampling oracle for $\mu_\beta$ at any $\beta \in [\betamin, \betamax]$.
+The sample complexity (measured by the number of oracle calls) is typically expressed in terms of $q$ and $h$, which respectively bound $\ln Q$ and $H$.
+The best upper bound achieved by known annealing algorithms with relative error $\eps$ is $O(q \eps^{-2} \log h)$.
 However, all known algorithms attaining this near-optimal complexity are inherently sequential, or \emph{adaptive}: the queried parameters $\beta$ depend on previous samples.

-We develop a simple non-adaptive algorithm for approximate counting using $O(q \log^2 h / \eps^2)$ samples, as well as an algorithm that achieves $O(q \log h / \eps^2)$ samples with just two rounds of adaptivity, matching the best sample complexity of sequential algorithms.
-These algorithms naturally give rise to work-efficient parallel (\textbf{RNC}) counting algorithms.
-We discuss applications to \textbf{RNC} counting algorithms for several classic models, including the anti-ferromagnetic 2-spin, monomer-dimer and ferromagnetic Ising models.
+We develop a simple non-adaptive algorithm for approximate counting using $O(q \eps^{-2} \log^2 h)$ samples, as well as an algorithm that achieves $O(q \eps^{-2} \log h)$ samples with just two additional adaptive rounds, matching the best sample complexity of sequential algorithms.
+These algorithms naturally yield work-efficient parallel (\textbf{RNC}) counting algorithms.
+We discuss applications to several classic models, including the anti-ferromagnetic 2-spin, monomer-dimer and ferromagnetic Ising models.